Fastback

 A fastback is an automotive styling feature, defined by the rear of the car having a single slope from the roof to the tail.
-The kammback is a type of fastback style.

-Some models, such as the Ford Mustang, have been specifically marketed as fastbacks, often to differentiate them from other body styles (e.g. coupe models) in the same model range.
-The 4-door coupe is a common branding term used today to describe fastback sedans.
+Some models, such as the Ford Mustang, have been marketed explicitly as fastbacks, often to differentiate them from other body styles (e.g. coupé models) in the same model range.

 Definition

 A fastback is often defined as having a single slope from the roof to the rear of the vehicle.

-The term "fastback" is not interchangeable with "liftback"; the former describes the shape of the car, and the latter refers to a roof-hinged tailgate that lifts more upwards than rearwards.
+Traditionally a fastback will have a trunk opening that is separate from the rear window which remains in a fixed position.
+The term "fastback" is not interchangeable with "liftback"; the former describes the car's shape, and the latter refers to a roof-hinged tailgate that lifts upwards for storage area access.